THE LITERAL IDIOMATIC TRANSLATION (LIT)

 Welcome to BelieversHomePage.com!

-I now give anyone permission to use any part of the Literal Idiomatic Translation (LIT), and the Literal Idiomatic Translation Analytical Greek Lexicon (LITAGL), without expressly written and signed permission from the translator of the LIT, and producer of the LITAGL, myself, Hal Dekker.
+I give everyone permission to use any part of the Literal Idiomatic Translation (LIT), and the Literal Idiomatic Translation Analytical Greek Lexicon (LITAGL), without alteration of it, and without expressed permission from the translator of the LIT, and producer of the LITAGL, myself, Hal Dekker.
+I give no one permission to copy and/or print out, in whole or in part, any of my studies or other works published at either BelieversHomePage.com or at any other website.

-Please note: The LITAGL is now available here in Excel spreadsheet form, and can be downloaded and used by anyone to verify the accuracy and quality of the LIT, or any Bible translation, and for use in translating any of the other related ancient biblical Greek texts, such as certain biblically-related texts which were ignored for inclusion with the "accepted" 66 biblical texts.
+These downloadable files can be used by anyone to verify the accuracy and quality of the LIT, or any Bible translation, and for use in translating any of the other related ancient biblical Greek texts, such as certain biblically-related texts which were ignored for inclusion with the "accepted" 66 biblical texts.

-While reading the LIT try using the LIT Glossary (LITG) of terms and idioms.
-You'll discover a vast amount of ancillary information about cultural customs and practices, and explanations about Greek language colloquialisms and idioms used by the Judeans and other ethnic groups.
-While you're reading the LIT you may wish to survey the LIT Analytical Greek Lexicon (LITAGL), so if when you may have a question about any Greek word's translation you can look it up in the lexicon and so how all of that word's other related inflected forms were translated as well, to see if there may be some unwarranted deviation from an inflected form's essential root word meaning, given its inflected form and context.
+While you're reading the LIT you may wish to survey the LIT Analytical Greek Lexicon (LITAGL), so if when you may have a question about any Greek word's translation in the LIT you can look it up in the lexicon and see how all of that word's other related inflected forms were translated as well, to determine if there may be some unwarranted deviation from an inflected form's essential root word meaning, given its inflected form and context.

 Brother Hal Dekker